 Must-See Kailua attractions

-As briefly mentioned above, this is a popular historical hiking attraction because it takes hikers past the pillbox bunkers that were used in World War II.
+As briefly mentioned above, this is a popular historical hiking attraction because it takes hikers past the pillbox bunkers that were used in World War II and is another one of the top things to do in Kailua.

-This hike is a little over 2 hours but you get beautiful views of the beach.
-Plus you get to walk among the historical significance of war-worn bunkers that represent one of the world’s most infamous wars.
+This hike is a little over 2 hours, but you get beautiful views of the beach and the tropical paradise surrounding you.
+Plus, you get to walk among the historical significance of war-worn bunkers that represent one of the world’s most infamous wars.
 It’s definitely one of the best hikes in Kailua.

 If you’re wanting a tour of local, island-sourced, and brewed beers, then Lanikai Brewing has a tasting room that highlights all of your favorite island flavors.

-Mixing flavors native to the island and brewing their beers solely in Hawaii, this brewery will be a nice place to visit to get tours of the tastes and brewing styles of the island-centric beers.
+Mixing flavors native to the island and brewing their beers solely in Hawaii, Lanikai Brewing Company will be a nice place to visit to get tours of the tastes and brewing styles of the island-centric beers.

 We mentioned the Manoa Chocolate shop above as one of our unique shopping spots, but it also includes a very fun activity for family and friends!

 You can tour the chocolate-making facilities, meet the chocolate makers, taste fresh cacao, drink chocolate teas, and even sample flavors of every bar from the shop!
-This is an affordable touring option that is a fan favorite for those with a sweet tooth!
+This is an affordable touring option that is a fan favorite for those with a sweet tooth and one of the best things to do in Kailua when it rains!

 Things to do in Kailua at night

-The Oeno Winery is located in Kailua and offers wine tasting for their various wines.
-They state that their wine is the most natural, made without sulfite preservatives and with degassing techniques that leave no chemical after taste.
+The Oeno Winery is located in Kailua and offers wine tasting for its various wines.
+They state that their wine is the most natural, made without sulfite preservatives and with degassing techniques that leave no chemical aftertaste.

 If you’re looking for a bit of a spooky evening while on your tropical vacation, then Skeleton Key Hawaii is the haunted house of your choice.
-Located in Kailua, this haunted house features attractions with changing themes, the main attraction being CarnEVIL themed haunted house.
+Located in Kailua, this haunted house features attractions with changing themes, the main attraction being a CarnEVIL-themed haunted house.

 If you happen to visit in the off-season of scares, you can still find horror-themed escape rooms to satisfy your thrill-seeking!

-Kailua Cinemas is open until 12 am so it is perfect for a late-night activity if you want a relaxing night away from your vacation rental.
+Kailua Cinemas is open until 12 am, so it is perfect for a late-night activity if you want a relaxing night away from your vacation rental and is another one of the fun activities in Kailua.

 A gorgeous hike in Kailua’s jungle-like nature leads to a waterfall that will surely captivate you and your children.